InUnity Alliance

 • Complete a 1-hour live online CRPA-Youth Ethics module with an authorized facilitator

-• Attest to and adhere to the IUA-NYCB Code of Ethical Conduct, along with the Youth Supported Recovery Ethical Standards addendum (click here)
+• Attest to and adhere to the IUA-NYCB Code of Ethical Conduct, along with the Youth Supported Recovery Ethical Standards addendum click here

 • Submit a $100 application fee

-What Is the Lived Experience required for CRPA-Youth certification?
+What is the Lived Experience required for CRPA-Youth certification?

-"Having been impacted or affected by substance use disorder and/or being in recovery from substance use disorder."
+For CRPA-Youth certification, lived experience is defined as: Having been impacted or affected by substance use disorder and/or being in recovery from substance use disorder.

 Please note: This definition of lived experience is specific to the CRPA-Youth role and may differ from other peer roles.